Overview

 Browser Requirements

-EHS web-based courses are accessible by using current versions of the following browsers: Chrome, Firefox, Internet Explorer (PC only) and Safari.
+EHS web-based courses are accessible by using current versions of the following browsers: Chrome, Firefox, Edge and Safari.
 If you have trouble accessing these courses, please update your browser with a more current version.

 Session Description